crescendont/ln-scoring-algorithm-updated/README.md

 Yes.
 They're only there to store what your optimal outfit + the top 20 scoring items for a stage are, so you can see them even after you close the program.

-**Why don't you work with other people to make a better version of your projects?**
+**Why don't you work with other people to make a better version of your Love Nikki tools?**

 Remember how much group projects sucked in school?
 I do this for fun.